apes-suite/aotus/doc_pages/CompilerSupport.md

 Known to work with version 12.0 and newer.

 * **NAG**:
-Known to work with version 5.2.
+Known to work with version 5.2. and newer.

 * **NEC**:
 Known to work with the NEC Fortran 2003 Compiler Rev.003 2014/07/31.

 * **PGI**:
-Does not correctly resolve the generic aot_get_val interface!
+Known to work with pgfortan version 15.7.